Apsanedu/vetswhocode-Apsan/cli-module-repo/task-1/git_github.md

 - `git branch`: Lists all local branches.
 - `git checkout -b <branch>`: Creates and switches to a new branch.
 - `git merge <branch>`: Merges changes from one branch into the current branch.
+- `git merge <branch> --squash`: Combines all the commits into one when merging one branch into another.
 - `git log`: Displays a log of all commits.

 ### **Remote Repository**